hopsoft/turbo_boost-commands/README.md

 <% end %>
 ```

-_This remembers whether the `details` element is open or closed._
+This will remember whether the `details` element is open or closed.

 __That's it!__ You're done.

 > [!NOTE]
-> Page-State tracking works with all element attributes, including `aria` and `data`,
+> Page-State tracking works with all element attributes, including `aria`, `data`, and even custom attributes.
-> but elements must have a unique `id` to participate in Page-State tracking.
+> Elements must have a unique `id` to participate in Page-State tracking.

 ### State Resolution